Whatsapp Icon

 It's important to choose a professional who has experience in dealing with cancer-related depression.
 Working together with healthcare providers can ensure a holistic approach to treatment.

 Seeking Help: Starting the conversation about your mental health can be daunting.
 A good step is to speak with your primary care physician or oncologist, who can offer recommendations.
-Additionally, seeking support from local or online support groups can provide both information and validation in your experiences.
+Additionally, seeking support from local or online support groups can provide both information and validation of your experiences.

 Incorporating healthy lifestyle changes, such as regular exercise and a balanced diet, can also support mental health.
 Foods rich in omega-3 fatty acids, like flaxseeds and walnuts, and those high in antioxidants, such as berries and leafy greens, are known to have mood-boosting benefits.